Flossenbürg concentration camp: Commemoration

 After liberation, Flossenbürg was used to hold Axis Disarmed Enemy Forces and later as a displaced persons camp.
 During the following decades, much of the camp was built over or repurposed.
 For example, the former prisoner laundry and kitchen were used commercially until the 1990s.
-The Flossenbürg camp quarry is on land owned by the Bavarian state government but is currently leased to a private company.
-The lease expires in 2024, and the Green Party is attempting to prevent the lease from being renewed so that the quarry can be incorporated into the memorial.

 The first memorial on the site was set up in 1946, and the cemetery was added during the 1950s.
 A small exhibition was opened in 1985, and a permanent museum opened in what had been the laundry room in 2007.
 A second exhibition has existed since 2010 in the prisoner kitchen.
 A list of the names of more than 21,000 prisoners who died at the camp is available on the museum's website.

+The Flossenbürg camp quarry is on land owned by Bavarian state government, and was leased to the private mining company Granitwerke Baumann in 2004, who continued to operate the quarry for granite extraction.
+The lease was set to expire in March of 2024, and Granitwerke Baumann expressed interest in extending the lease for a further 10 years.
+However, due to efforts by the Green Party, Flossenbürg Concentration Camp Memorial head Jörg Skriebeleit, and local activist Stefan Krapf, the lease was not renewed, and the government mandated the site to be incorporated into the memorial.
+Cleanup of the quarry and discussions regarding memorial design are still underway as of January 2025.